 Abstract: Liberalization and globalization of international trade have connected the global economy.
 Advancements in transportation and communication have transformed international trade, reducing trade costs significantly.
 The liberalization of international trade, initiated by the General Agreement on Tariffs and Trade (GATT) of 1947 and the establishment of the WTO in 1995, has considerably reduced average tariff rates and boosted the integration of world economies.
 However, agricultural products are subject to unique precautionary policies and regulations, and their physical characteristics set them apart from other goods in international trade.
 Therefore, there is still limited evidence and understanding of how agricultural trade costs have evolved in the 21st century.
 In this study, we address this gap with a novel three-step estimation procedure to estimate ad valorem equivalent trade costs that are directional and disaggregated at the SITCR1 4-digit level.
 We discover that agricultural trade costs have not decreased significantly in the period between 2001-2018.
 The evolution of agricultural trade costs is found to be heterogeneous among products, regions, and income levels.
 Furthermore, globalization has had unequal effects, as only high-income countries experienced lower trade costs during the sample period.
 In the final section, we investigate the determinants of trade costs.
 We find that agricultural tariff rates, trade agreements, and logistics and infrastructure systems play a crucial role in reducing trade costs.
 However, we also find that while some provisions in deep trade agreements contribute to reductions in trade costs, others lead to higher trade costs.

-Estimating Border Costs for Agricultural Exports to Sub-Saharan Africa
+Estimating Border Costs for Agricultural Exports to Sub-Saharan Africa with Jason Grant.

 Abstract: Sub-Saharan Africa (SSA), with its large population and growing economy, constitutes a significant market for agricultural trade.
 Despite food insecurity being a critical issue in the region, SSA's involvement in agricultural trade remains relatively low due to substantial border frictions.
 This paper employs a recently developed method to estimate the border effect, i.e., border costs on agricultural exports, of the USA and competitive suppliers to the SSA region, reporting results in ad valorem equivalent (AVE) tariff terms.
 Our findings reveal significant differences in border effects between USA exports to NAFTA, a relatively less frictionless market, and USA exports to SSA, equivalent to a 43% AVE tariff.
 The AVE of border effect differences varies heterogeneously among competitive partners, ranging from 3% to 46% depending on the group of interest and trade direction.
 In a later section, we conduct a general equilibrium analysis of a reduction in border costs by 20% for the USA and each competitive supplier's export to SSA in separate specifications.
 Our results reveal that border liberalization and deeper integration have positive and heterogeneous trade and welfare effects for both parties.
 This reduction in border costs significantly increases SSA's imports from the countries subject to liberalization.
 The welfare gains for SSA countries reach up to 3.6%, with larger gains observed for border liberalization with the EU, followed by the USA.
 For partner countries, the welfare gains are larger for Ukraine, followed by Russia and the USA, respectively.